 Funding is available to employers in the Chippewa Valley to hire a student intern from UW-Eau Claire.
-The maximum award is $750.00 and can be used throughout a semester, summer or academic year.
-Awards can be given to interns as an hourly wage or as a stipend.
-Employers can apply for funding a maximum of two times for different internship positions and a modest employee match is required for funding.
+The maximum award is $750.00 and can be used throughout a semester, summer, or academic year.
+Awards can be given to interns as an hourly wage.
+Minimum wage must be offered to interns.
+Employers can apply for funding a maximum of one time for an internship position.

 Applications for funding assistance are accepted on a rolling basis, there is no deadline.
 An Internship Committee reviews applications and makes recommendations in a timely fashion.

 Bill Boyken/Charter Bank Internship Fund

 Named in honor of Bill Boyken, former Charter Bank President and longtime supporter of UW-Eau Claire, this fund was established to encourage Chippewa Valley area employers to incorporate interns into their organization by offering them financial assistance.
 This fund increases awareness of the benefit of interns for local employers and exposes UW-Eau Claire students to employment opportunities in the Chippewa Valley.

 This internship was created by the Momentum Chippewa Valley organization to encourage Chippewa Valley employers to incorporate interns into their organization by offering them financial assistance.
 This fund increases awareness of local employment opportunities which support a technology initiative.

 Named for Jim Pinter, community leader and long-time supporter of UW-Eau Claire, this fund was created to encourage Chippewa Valley employers to incorporate interns into their organization by offering them financial assistance.